Start location: A99, south of Ulbster (ND 320 405)

 OS Landranger 12 (Thurso, Wick & surrounding area)

-Use of the inlet is reported to date back to at least 1640.
-In the early nineteenth century, the steps were repaired at a cost of £8 which implies they pre-date this.
-To take advantage of the herring boom, other improvements were made at the same time - rock-blasting the inlet and building the refuge platform (the bink) near the bottom of the steps.
+Use of the inlet is reported to date back to at least 1640 and the first known mention of steps is in 1769.
+In the early nineteenth century, the steps were repaired at a cost of £8.
+To take advantage of the herring boom, other improvements were made around the same time - the cliff-top curing store, rock-blasting the inlet and building the refuge platform (the Bink) near the bottom of the steps.
 Before then, fishermen had had to hoist their boats high on the cliff face to safeguard them from storms.
+Some stunning images of the Whaligoe Steps in the 1920s are held in the Johnston Collection.